 Step 3.
 Configure your WooCommerce migration

-Now, it's time to decide what you want to migrate!
+Now, it's time to decide what you want to migrate to WooCommerce!

 You can choose from a list of available entities we provided, such as “Customers,” “Products,” “Orders,” etc. If you want to transfer everything, simply hit “Select All” to include all data types.
 There are also mapping options (store, language, order status, and customer group) you may consider.